Solaire · May 19, 2026

 Summary table: combining the incentives

-A concrete example: a factory or warehouse installing a 250 kW solar system at an estimated gross cost of $350,000.
+A concrete example: a factory or warehouse installs a 250 kW solar system at an estimated gross cost of $350,000.

 - Hydro-Québec subsidy (40%): $140,000